garaujodev/garaujodev.github.io/_posts/en/2024-02-18-ruby-vscode-unlocking-adanved-features-with-an-lsp.md

 In this guide, we'll dive into how to set up and configure both Solargraph and Shopify's Ruby LSP in VSCode.
 Whether you're building a complex Ruby on Rails application or working on a Ruby gem, integrating these LSPs into your development workflow can lead to more productive coding sessions and a deeper understanding of your codebase.

-Let's embark on this journey to elevate your Ruby development experience in VSCode by harnessing the power of Solargraph or Shopify's Ruby LSP.
+You can make your own choice about which you will use, you won't need both (and not recommended).
+But firstly, let me mention that Solargraph works well with **Ruby 2.5** or higher, while Shopify's LSP needs **Ruby 3** or newer to work properly.
+You can do some workarounds to make Shopify's LSP work with an older version of Ruby, as described [here](https://github.com/Shopify/vscode-ruby-lsp?tab=readme-ov-file#ruby-version-requirement).
+You can read more about the motivation to require **Ruby 3** [in this issue](https://github.com/Shopify/vscode-ruby-lsp/issues/948#issuecomment-1867024912).

 ## Getting Started with Solargraph

 Solargraph was created by Fred Snyder, over Castwide company, with its first release making its way to the Ruby community in 2017.
 Developed out of a need for a robust, Ruby-specific language server protocol (LSP) solution, Solargraph aimed to fill the gap by offering a rich suite of features tailored for Ruby developers.
 With its rich feature set, including code completion, diagnostics, and inline documentation, Solargraph has quickly become a must-have for Ruby developers.
 Here's how to get started:

 ### Step 1: Install the Solargraph Gem